Caius Boat Club: Early history

+Notable achievements

-During the May bumps of 1998, the top 3 men's crews and the top 3 women's crews all secured the awarding of Blades by bumping up on each of the 4 days with the men's 1st VIII finishing Head of the River.
-This 'clean sweep' of the top 6 boats being awarded their "Blades" has not happened previously, or since.
+During the May bumps of 1998, the top 3 men's and women's crews all won Blades by bumping up on each of the 4 days of racing, with the Men's 1st VIII finishing Head of the River.
+This 'clean sweep' of the top 6 boats being awarded their "Blades" is believed to be unique, having not occurred previously or since.

+The following year, Caius took the headship of both the Lent Bumps and May Bumps — the first "double headship" in the club's history.
+In 2000, the club went one better, becoming the first college ever to hold both the men's and women's May headships in the same year; this was a first across any Bumps in both Oxford and Cambridge.
+They repeated the feat in 2002: these are the only 2 years of "double Mays headship" in Cambridge rowing history.
+Caius has since made the double men's headship its own: completing it 11 times in just 21 years (between 1999 and 2019), including five consecutive years from 2002 to 2006.

 Between the Lent Bumps 2002 and May Bumps 2006, Caius men became only the second club to take 10 consecutive Headships.
-According to a popular myth on the River Cam, this earnt CBC the right to erect a clock tower on their boathouse, made reality when the new boathouse was finished in 2017.
+According to the popular myth on the River Cam, this earnt CBC the right to erect a clock tower on their boathouse, made reality when the new boathouse was finished in 2017.

-The Men's crew of 2010/2011 achieved the unlikely feat of remaining unbeaten on the river Cam in eights for an entire year.
+The Men's crew of 2010/2011 remained unbeaten on the river Cam in eights for an entire year.
 This run saw them bump up 4 times to the headship of the Lent Bumps (the first time this had been achieved in either bumps since 1962, and in the Lents since before WW2) and up 2 times to the headship of the May Bumps.
-They also represented the Cambridge Colleges against Christ Church, Oxford in a collegiate varsity race at the Henley Boat Races, becoming the only Cambridge men's crew to be successful against their dark blue opponents that year.
+They also represented the Cambridge Colleges at the Henley Boat Races, defeating Christ Church, Oxford in a Collegiate Varsity Race.

-Caius Boat Club has a strong tradition of developing its athletes to trial for the university boat club CUBC (and formerly CULRC and CUWBC).
+Caius Boat Club has developed athletes who have gone on to trial for the university boat club CUBC (and formerly CULRC and CUWBC).
 In 2014 there were Caians in both the men and women's Blue Boat, Goldie, the CUWBC Lightweight boat and the men's lightweight spare pair.
 This tradition has continued into the present day.
 In the Cambridge clean sweep of The Boat Race 2023, two members of the Goldie crew, one from Blondie, one from the men's spare pair, one from the women's spare pair, and one further openweight men's spare all learnt to row at CBC.

-In the 25-year period between 1998 and the present day (May Bumps 2023), Caius have held the Men's Headship of the May Bumps on every occasion other than 2001 and two brief periods, between 2008 and 2010 and between 2016 and 2018.
-This level of consistency has not been matched by any other club in bumps history.
+During the May Bumps 2023, Caius came close to repeating the unique May Bumps Double: the men started Head, with the women bumping up to Head on the first night; the Women rowed over for 2 nights but lost the Headship on the final day.